The 17 Best Note Taking Apps On The Market In 2024

 During your virtual meetings, things are also much more likely to get lost in the shuffle.
 Did you know that over 70% of communication is non-verbal?
 This means that something you say over Zoom may be taken a totally different way than it would in person.

 That’s why taking accurate notes, or designating a team member to record all items discussed, is important.
 Without notes that reflect the meeting’s contents, it makes things much more difficult in the long run, as you won’t have a log of items discussed to reference in the future, or for anyone who couldn’t make the meeting.

 As remote teams look to optimize their time in meetings, utilizing meeting tools to create an agenda, take notes, and send follow-ups is critical.
 Because we can’t communicate face-to-face and in an office, we’re going to need to pass along our thoughts, feedback, and next steps virtually.

-With the right note-taking app, you’ll leave every meeting with the next steps and remain confident in your game plan.
-And to help you navigate all of the options on the market, here are our favorite picks for the best note-taking apps that your team can start using today.
+With the right note taking apps, you’ll leave every meeting with the next steps and remain confident in your game plan.
+And to help you navigate all of the options on the market, here are our favorite picks for the best note taking apps your team can start using today.

 1. Hive Notes

 If you’re a Hive user, Hive Notes is a great way to integrate your meetings with your to-do list, bringing your traditional meeting notes to a whole new level.
 In Hive Notes, you can actually connect a note to a meeting on your Google or Outlook calendar, assign meeting attendees next steps, and easily share the meeting note with everyone – whether they attended the meeting or not – after the event is over.
 It’s one of the best note taking apps on the market.